lambdaclass/finance_playground/ergodicity_explorations/README.md

 ![](img/ergodicity-explorations_27_0.png)

-## Utility functions and the utility maximisation paradigm
+## Utility functions and the utility maximization paradigm
 <br />
 Classical economic theory gets around this problem by introducing non linear **utility functions**, that map wealth to _happiness_ or _well being_ levels.
 The general idea is that one unit of wealth (i.e. one dollar) does not provide the same level of happiness to a millionaire than to a poor person.
-Under this framework, rational agents act in a manner that maximises their rate of change of _utility_, which could be different for each agent.
+Under this framework, rational agents act in a manner that maximizes their rate of change of _utility_, which could be different for each agent.
 Thus, it is possible that insurance can provide positive utility for _both_ insurer and buyer.

 If we stipulate a square root utility $U(W) = \sqrt{W}$ for both insurer and merchant, then the following holds: